Oil Mires the Market

 As we entered the new year, oil prices still saw no reprieve; in fact, less than one month into 2016, the price of crude was already down by 28 percent.
 While cheaper gasoline and fuels meant good news to consumers and a large number of companies, the drop also slammed the stock market and crowned 2016 with the unenviable title of having had the worst start to a year in history.

-Normally, lower oil prices have either a positive or neutral effect on the economy since income is only transferred from oil producers to consumers; however, the recent plunge, in conjunction with the stalled Chinese economy, have investors concerned that global growth is slowing as many developing countries cut spending.
+Normally, lower oil prices have either a positive or neutral effect on the economy since income is only transferred from oil producers to consumers; however, the recent plunge, in conjunction with the stalled Chinese economy, has investors concerned that global growth is slowing as many developing countries cut spending.
 What doesn’t help is that many banks made loans to energy companies seeking new places to drill back when oil prices were high, to the effect that the oil and gas industry has $500 billion of outstanding debt—debt some may struggle to repay as cash flow slows and the number of bankruptcies rise.

 We may see oil bottom out even further.
 In the World Economic Forum that took place in January, BP chief Bob Dudley said that it was “not impossible” that oil prices might hit $10 a barrel, a low that has not been seen since 1986.
 However, he also asserts that such a low price is unsustainable in the long run and would soon rebound, predicting that the lowest would come sometime during the summer and that the second half of the year would see prices starting back in an upward trajectory.